Because the ability to communicate is a fundamental requirement of

 Undergraduate Handbook can be downloaded here.
 Back to Top

 The Department of English at Indiana State University offers several programs to meet students’ needs and appeal to their special interests.
-The Department offers two basic majors in English: teaching and liberal arts.
-Those planning to become teachers at the junior high/middle school or secondary level follow the English teaching major, which combines English course work with classes and practical experiences in education.
-Students preparing for careers in professional writing, editing, or business as well as those planning advanced study in English, related areas in the humanities, or law pursue the English liberal arts major.
-In addition, students may earn a minor in liberal arts, English teaching, or creative writing.
+The Department offers two undergraduate majors in English: English Liberal Arts and English Teaching.
+Students planning advanced study in English, related areas in the humanities, or law, as well as those preparing for careers in professional writing, editing, or business, pursue the English Liberal Arts major.
+Those planning to become teachers at the junior high/middle school or secondary level follow the English Teaching major, which combines English course work with classes and practical experiences in education.
+In addition, students may earn an English Liberal Arts minor or Creative Writing minor.
 Back to Top

-Courses for English majors, from freshman to senior levels, enroll approximately 20 to 30 students, which allows for close working relationships among faculty and students and contributes to discussion and individualized instruction.
-Faculty within the department are well prepared in a variety of fields, including British and American literature, folklore, linguistics, rhetoric, and creative writing.
-Most faculty hold doctoral degrees, and many edit journals, publish books and articles, conduct research, and speak at national and international meetings in their specialties.
-Although variations exist within specific majors and minors, study includes work in writing; English, American, world, and multicultural literature; literary criticism; and English language.
+Courses for English majors, from freshman to senior levels, enroll approximately 25 to 35 students, which allows for close working relationships among faculty and students and contributes to discussion and individualized instruction.
+Faculty in the Department specialize in a variety of fields, including British and American literature, rhetoric, and creative writing.
+Most faculty hold doctoral degrees, and many publish books and articles, conduct research, speak at national and international meetings, and edit journals in their specialties.
+Although variations exist within specific majors and minors, study includes work in writing; British, American, world, and multicultural literature; literary criticism; and English language.
 Back to Top

 English majors at Indiana State have various kinds of financial support a number of awards presented to outstanding students majoring in English.
 Most prestigious of these awards is the Hazel Tesh Pfennig Scholarship, which normally exceeds $2,000 and is awarded to six to eight students during their junior and senior years on the basis of academic excellence.
 Other scholarships of lesser amounts are awarded in critical writing and creative writing or are based on overall excellence in English studies.
 Financial aid is also available in the form of loans, grants, and work-study programs administered by the University's Office of Student Financial Aid.
 To receive more information and an application for financial assistance, write the Office of Student Financial Aid, Indiana State University, Terre Haute, Indiana 47809.
 For information concerning the Pfennig Scholarship or other assistance available to English majors, contact the Department of English.
 Back to Top